addressnopping/Peter-hack/README.md

 Run "gradlew setupDecompWorkspace"
 and run "gradlew build"

+#Just one thing:
+i didn't tested it before, but I'm gonna test it.
+I will update the readme.md when I test the client :D

 #Special thanks:
 Thank you all of the phobos developers and gopro336 for the clean buildable src!